KamilOratynski/application/README.txt

-Application displays as many times and such a character as defined by given parameters.
+Application displays "x" character as many times as defined by given first parameter.
+Character can be changed by setting second parameter.